-This program helps people with a Brain Injury who need extra support to live in their communities.
-You can get these extra services along with your regular Health First Colorado benefits.
+The Brain Injury (BI) waiver helps people with a brain injury who need extra support to live in their communities.
+You can get these extra services along with your regular Health First Colorado covered services as long as they are not duplicative.
 Nursing facility and long-term hospital care are not covered while you get waiver services.
 Getting waiver services won't change supports that you may get from other public programs, your family, or the community.

-You must meet financial and program requirements to get Home and Community Based Services Brain Injury (HCBS-BI) waiver services.
+You must meet financial and program requirements to get BI waiver services.
 You must also be willing to get services in your home or community.

 Level of Care Requirement